 Not really a blog this yuletide month, no hint of UFOs [other than perhaps a certain deer-powered sleigh], but a few reading gifts to link to, plus a small excerpt from Amidst Alien Stars.
 This new book was published on December 1 and you can have a look here: Amidst Alien Stars

-For those who haven’t read The Emu and the Orange or The Comedian short stories, here are the links to read them when you can find a few quiet moments to yourself:
+For those who haven’t read The Comedian short story, here is the link to read it when you can find a few quiet moments to yourself:

 Just click/tap on the title.